 How a 10-day experiment in calling God “Waldo” helped me begin a love affair with the God of MY understanding.
 Other people’s “takes” of their own Alt.
 Higher Power.
 Where’s Waldo, and how did I find God in him?
 In a relentless effort to fill my personal God-Shaped-Hole, I’ve journeyed through a variety of faiths and soul seeking - from Synagogue to Catholic school to an Ashram, Wicca, shamanism, all the way to good ole JC.
 It wasn’t until I began my journey to a PERSONAL relationship with the unique God of MY understanding (a sort of Ms. Potatohead deity, whom I lovingly call Waldo) that my vision of what is possible really began to expand and my access to uninhibited conversations about “The Divine” began.
 The interpersonal connections that my playful experiments of “God” have fostered are some of the most real, raw, and magical relationships I’ve ever known... and an unfiltered connection to myself is at the very top of that list!

+Today we will explore ways we might SENSE GOD.
+Think about it for a moment... have you ever seen fingerprints of a power greater than yourself in Nature and the landscapes?
+Do you notice repeating numbers around you and wonder if it might not be a God WInk?
 How about HEARING God?
 Is there music or poetry that sets your soul on fire?
 Is their a voice in your life that cuts through the outside chatter and reaches into your heat?
 Can you TASTE God, What about those with sensory impairments... might they have some secret "key" to a shared space with a Higher Power?
 Today.
 I ask that very question of an old friend, who happens to be deaf.